Developer(s) – Sanuk Games

 Publisher(s) – Nintendo

-Bombing Bastards is a game available on the Wii U virtual console and recently greenlit by the Steam community, which has a level of challenge very unsuitable for children as well as a fairly dark sense of humor about it.
+Bombing Bastards, or Bombing Busters as it was later renamed, is a game available on the Wii U virtual console and recently greenlit by the Steam community, which has a level of challenge very unsuitable for children as well as a fairly dark sense of humor about it.
 Made in the same vein as Bomberman, it revolves around the player acing bombs around an arena to collect power-ups and destroy enemies within a designated time limit.
-But because the game is such a challenge, I found it to be much less accessible as other games, and since I also notice a small extent of originality about it, I think the game suffers as a result.
+But because the game is such a challenge, I found it to be much less accessible than other games, and since I also notice a small extent of originality about it, I think the game suffers as a result.

 Graphics – 6/10

 Positives about the game that I can point out involve the game’s visuals.
-Whilst the genera layout of each level can seem pretty repetitive after a while, there is some basis in variety as well, in that they are set in a number of different environments, such as glaciers or volcanoes.
+Whilst the general layout of each level can seem pretty repetitive after a while, there is some basis in variety as well, in that they are set in a number of different environments, such as glaciers or volcanoes.
 The same goes for many of the enemy characters and boss characters, which have all been tailored to suit their respective environments, providing additional visual diversity within the game.
 Although it doesn’t exactly show off what the Wii U is capable of on a graphical level, the game is to an extent conceptually interesting, at least.

 Gameplay – 5/10